Frequently Asked Questions about the TOEFL iBT® Test

 - Independent Task (30 minutes) — write an essay in response to a Writing topic.

-You'll type your responses on the computer keyboard and then your responses will be sent to the ETS Scoring Network.
+You'll type your responses on the computer keyboard and then your responses will be sent to ETS.
 See TOEFL sample questions and responses.

 - How are Writing responses scored?

 - Writing responses are scored holistically on a scale of 0 to 5.
-The average score on the two tasks is converted to a scaled score of 0 to 30.
+The average score on the 2 tasks is converted to a scaled score of 0 to 30.

 - You're not expected to produce a comprehensive essay about a specialized topic — your response is recognized as a first draft.
 You can receive a high score with an essay that contains some errors.